Media consumption choices and identity development from early childhood through adolescence

-In reading Chapter 6 of Finding Truth in Fiction: What Fan Culture Gets Right–And Why It’s Good to Get Lost in a Story by Karen Dill-Shackleford and Cynthia Vinney, which covers identity development from early childhood through adolescence, I began to think about my own 14-year-old son’s (Brandon) media consumption choices and influences in recent months.
+In reading Chapter 6 of Finding Truth in Fiction: What Fan Culture Gets Right–And Why It’s Good to Get Lost in a Story by Dill-Shackleford and Vinney (2020), which covers identity development from early childhood through adolescence, I began to wonder about my own 14-year-old son’s (Brandon) media consumption choices and influences in recent months.

-I decided to read a few pages from Chapter 6 to Brandon, which were specific to discussing where fiction fits into our lives.
+I decided to read a few pages, specific to discussing where fiction fits into our lives, with Brandon to see what he may have to say on the matter.

 When asked how this observation and realization impacted his various perspectives on values, attitudes, and beliefs (a subject discussed in length throughout Chapter 6), Brandon did not offer as much insight and only shared how such observations leave him feeling rather helpless or powerless.

-Moreover, while Brandon still has some life ahead to experience and grow, the opportunity for him to (later/eventually) leverage ideas or inspirations drawn from the fictional Expanse series remains.
+Moreover, while Brandon still has life ahead to experience and grow, the opportunity for him to (later/eventually) leverage ideas or inspirations drawn from the fictional Expanse (2015) series remains.

-In so far as Brandon’s media consumption experience where the Expanse series is concerned, the fact that Brandon’s not yet fully processed how the series has or is shaping his views and beliefs also speaks to the idea that Brandon’s not yet passed the second step of the Media Practice Model (MPM) founded by researchers Jeanne Steele and Jane Brown.
+In so far as Brandon’s media consumption experience where the Expanse (2015) series is concerned, the fact that Brandon’s not yet fully processed how the series has or is shaping his views and beliefs also speaks to the idea that Brandon’s not yet passed the second step of the Adolescents’ Media Practice Model (AMPM), founded by researchers Steele and Brown (1995).

-The first step of this model focuses on selection, and in Brandon’s case, the media option he chose to consume is a fictional video series set into the future.
+- The first step of the AMP model focuses on selection, and in Brandon’s case, the media option he chose to consume is a fictional video series set into the future.

-In Brandon’s case, however, I posit that the third step of the MPM — where we apply what we’ve taken from our experiences with media in our daily lives (p.
+- In Brandon’s case, however, I posit that the third step of the AMP model — where one applies what they’ve taken from his/her experiences with media in their daily lives (p.
 14) — hasn’t fully materialized.
-This last step of the MPM is, in Brandon’s case and in my view from my understanding of the model, either remains latent or is to slowly unfold as his identity continues to grow.
+This last step of the AMP model is, in Brandon’s case, and in my view as I understanding the model, either remains latent or is to slowly unfold as his identity continues to grow.

 Dill-Shackleford, K.E., & Vinney, C. (2020).
 Finding truth in fiction.
 New York: Oxford University Press.